 Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-Product Description: Aivlosin® (tylvalosin tartrate) Water Soluble Granules is a water soluble granular powder for oral use by administration in the drinking water.
+Aivlosin® (tylvalosin tartrate) Water Soluble Granules is a water-soluble granular powder for oral use by administration in the drinking water.
+Each gram of Aivlosin® Water Soluble Granules contains 0.625 grams of tylvalosin as Tylvalosin tartrate.

 Antibiotic Classification: Tylvalosin, the active ingredient in Aivlosin® Water Soluble Granules, is a macrolide antibiotic.

-Control of porcine proliferative enteropathy (PPE) associated with Lawsonia intracellularis infection in groups of swine in buildings experiencing an outbreak of PPE.
+Control of porcine proliferative enteropathy (PPE) associated with Lawsonia intracellularis infection in groups of swine intended for slaughter in buildings experiencing an outbreak of PPE.

-Control of swine respiratory disease (SRD) associated with Bordetella bronchiseptica, Haemophilus parasuis, Pasteurella multocida, and Streptococcus suis in groups of swine in buildings experiencing an outbreak of SRD.
+Control of swine respiratory disease (SRD) associated with Bordetella bronchiseptica, Haemophilus parasuis, Pasteurella multocida, Streptococcus suis, and Mycoplasma hyopneumoniae in groups of swine intended for slaughter in buildings experiencing an outbreak of SRD.

 Direct Mixing: When mixing the product directly into the drinking water system, the contents of the sachet should be sprinkled onto the surface of the water and mixed slowly and thoroughly for at least 3 minutes.
 Prepare a fresh batch of medicated drinking water daily.